jddf/spec/draft-ucarion-jddf-xx.md

   have such a member.
 If the "discriminator tag exemption" is in effect on *I* (see {{semantics-form-discriminator}}), then ignore *I*.
 Otherwise:

-  - If no such member in *P* or *O* exists and validation is using strict instance semantics, then the instance is rejected.
+  - If no such member in *P* or *O* exists and validation is not in "allow additional properties" mode (see {{allow-additional-properties}}), then the instance is rejected.

     The standard error for this case has an `instancePath` pointing to *I*, and a `schemaPath` pointing to the schema.